Davidebear/Davidebear/README.md

-I’m @Davidebear: An undergraduate student interested in the junction of medicine, engineering, and machine learning. </br>
+@Davidebear: An undergraduate student pursuing discoveries in the junction of medicine, engineering, and ML. </br>

  david.bearden@duke.edu